sathomas/jsDataV.is/src/text/ch6/02-svg.md

 </html>
 ```

 If your map is relatively simple, direct embedding is the easiest way to include it in the page.
-Our map of Georgia, however, is about 1 Mbyte in size even after optimization.
+Our map of Georgia, however, is about 1 <class="smcp">MB</span> in size even after optimization.
 That's not unusual for maps with reasonable resolution, as describing complex borders such as coastlines or rivers can make for large `<path>` elements.
 Especially if the map isn't the sole focus of the page, you can provide a better user experience by loading the rest of the page first.
 That will give your users something to read while the map loads in the background.
 You can even add a simple animated progress loader if that's appropriate for your site.

 If you're using jQuery, loading the map is a single instruction.
 You do want to make sure, though, that your code doesn't start manipulating the map until the load is complete.
 Here's how that would look in the source code.